Seek a Mentor

-Can I invite my mentor to meet some of my friends or family?
+Can I invite my mentor to meet some of my friends or family or to my home?

 Can I attend social events when invited by my mentor?

-Attendance at social events would first need to be discussed with the Mentoring Men coordinator to explore whether attendance sits comfortably within the mentoring role.
+Attendance at social events would first need to be discussed with your Mentoring Men coordinator to explore whether attendance sits comfortably within the mentoring role.

 Are mentees allowed to offer transport to mentors.